hbowie/practopian2/content/blog/hbowie/Patterns of Human Cooperation.md

 *Required disclosure: links provided to books mentioned below will take you to the Amazon website and, if you buy something there, I may eventually receive a small pittance as a result.*

+In a [previous post][human-history] I talked about human history being best understood as a progressive spiral made up of four intertwining strands, with the third of those strands consisting of our increasing ability to cooperate with each other.
+This post is the first of several in which I'll elaborate on my understanding of this element of our human history.

-As humans our superpower is the ability to work cooperatively with others of our species.
+As humans it can be fairly said that our superpower is the ability to work cooperatively with others of our species.

 As Israeli historian Yuval Noah Harari says in his book <cite>[Homo Deus: A Brief History of Tomorrow][hd]</cite>: